Immunology is the study of the immune system. The immune system is how all animals, including humans, protect themselves against diseases.

 To work in clinical immunology you will need effective communication and team working skills.
 You will also need to be confident with technology and systems/processes.

 If you work in a role with responsibility for resources (such as staff, budgets or equipment) you must have good leadership skills and be able to use your initiative within the remit of your job role.

-There are currently two entry points into clinical immunology in healthcare science.
+There are currently three entry points into clinical immunology in healthcare science.
 They are:

 It can be advantageous to have gained some experience of working in a relevant environment before applying for a place on a course or job vacancy.
 You should always check with the course provider/employer to see what sort of experience is preferred or required.

 The education and training you will take, will depend upon the level at which you are working.